 - Peri Bottle: It’s a humbling moment when a grown adult cleans your private areas with this little squirt bottle called a peri bottle.
 But it’s something that must be done.
 Motherhood is a humbling experience and modesty is often the first thing to go.

 - Mesh Panties: Next up is the amazing invention of the most comfortable pair of panties you’ll ever wear.
 A nurse will help you in a pair of mesh panties that you will live in for the next few days and I promise you’ll want to ask for extra to take home.
-I’m thankful to have had amazing nurses who have never made me feel uncomfortable and I solute all nurses for the selfless and loving work you do!
+I’m thankful to have had amazing nurses who never made me feel uncomfortable and I solute all nurses for the selfless and loving work you do!

 - Ice Packs: Thankfully, someone created these amazing ice packs that are the size of giant diapers.
 They help with swelling and with any tears you might have experienced.
 Ask for extra of those, they are truly amazing.